matwerber1/aws-alexa-smart-home-demo/README.md

     Pinout (this is specific to my ESP32 manufacturer):
     <img src="./images/pinout.jpg" border="1" style="border-color: black;transform:rotate(90deg);">

-1. Push ESP32 into bottom center of breadboard with USB input facing outward.

-2.

 ### Flash ESP32 with thermostat skill
-1. TODO: add instructions to connect your ESP32, LEDs, temp sensor, and button as follows:

-    *

-2. TODO: add instructions to create/generate device certs for your IoT thing and download locally.
+1. TODO: add instructions to create/generate device certs for your IoT thing and download locally.

-3. TODO: add instructions to flash ESP32 with contents of the /esp32 directory.
+2. TODO: add instructions to flash ESP32 with contents of the /esp32 directory.

-4. TODO: add instructions to copy certs to ESP32 (if not already part of the flash)
+3. TODO: add instructions to copy certs to ESP32 (if not already part of the flash)

-5. TODO: add instructions to configure WIFI for the ESP32
+4. TODO: add instructions to configure WIFI for the ESP32

-6. After a few moments, verify that your ESP32 is connected to AWS either via the white LED or via the messages in the MOS console.
+5. After a few moments, verify that your ESP32 is connected to AWS either via the white LED or via the messages in the MOS console.

 ### Test your ESP32 smart thermostat

+The CloudFormation template in `template.yaml` has a `UsePhysicalDevice` parameter that has a default value of false.
+If this value is false, the Alexa Lambda function will not actually interact with IoT Core and will instead just send back mock responses to the Alexa service.
+Now that we have a functioning ESP32 tied to our IoT Thing in IoT Core, we can modify the `UsePhysicalDevice` parameter to interact with our real device:

-1. Navigate to the `alexa-smart-home-demo` CloudFormation stack, choose **Update stack**, and modify the parameter UsePhysicalDevice to have a value of `true`; deploy your updated stack.
+1. Navigate to the `alexa-smart-home-demo` CloudFormation stack, choose **Update stack**, and modify the parameter `UsePhysicalDevice` to have a value of `true`; deploy your updated stack.

 2. Within AWS IoT, open the device shadow of your smart home's AWS Thing in the device registry and view the device shadow.